rahulgolani/Web-Application-to-Consume-Deep-Learning-Model/README.md

 # Web-Application-to-Consume-Deep-Learning-Model
 Problem statement

-This International Dance Day, an event management company organized an evening of Indian classical dance performances to celebrate the rich, eloquent, and elegant art of dance.
-Post the event, the company planned to create a microsite to promote and raise awareness among the public about these dance forms.
-However, identifying them from images is a tough nut to crack.
+Given a dataset of images of cats and dogs, Build an image tagging Deep Learning model that can help classify these images into two categories of Cats and Dogs.

-You have been appointed as a Machine Learning Engineer for this project.
-Build an image tagging Deep Learning model that can help the company classify these images into eight categories of Indian classical dance.
+Also build a web application to consume the model so that the user can select any image and get the predictions to which category the image belongs to

 Dataset

-The dataset consists of 364 images belonging to 8 categories, namely manipuri, bharatanatyam, odissi, kathakali, kathak, sattriya, kuchipudi, and mohiniyattam.
+The dataset consists of 500 images belonging to 2 categories, namely Cat and Dog